^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-X-ray examination is based on the fact that human tissues of different densities absorb the rays coming from the X-ray tube differently.
-The best way to do this is calcium, which is part of the bones, on the image they are white, slightly worse connective tissues, muscles, fat - have a gray tint, organs filled with air - black.
-In order to improve visualization of the hollow organs of the abdominal cavity, contrast agents capable of absorbing X-rays are used, one of which is barium sulfate.
-[1]
+X-ray examination is based on the fact that human tissues of different densities absorb the rays emitted by the X-ray tube differently.
+Calcium, which is part of the bones, does this best; they appear white in the image; connective tissues, muscles, and fat do a slightly worse job – they have a gray tint; organs filled with air are black.
+In order to improve the visualization of the hollow organs of the abdominal cavity, contrast agents are used that can absorb X-rays, one of which is barium sulfate. [ 1 ]

 Indications for the procedure

-Barium is used for X-rays of the gastrointestinal tract.
-It allows to detect various pathologies manifested by the following symptoms:
+Barium is used for X-ray examination of the gastrointestinal tract.
+It allows to detect various pathologies, which are manifested by the following symptoms:

 • severe and regular heartburn;